eastgenomics/eggd_tso500/README.md

 ## Notes
 - Samplesheet input is optional, if not specified the analysis app looks for the samplesheet in top level of runfolder
-- When running in scatter / gather mode, demultiplexing via the local app must always be first performed (i.e it can't be started from previously demultiplexed data and reusing fastqs.)
-To achieve the equivalent, `-iupload_demultiplex_output=false` may be specified to not upload the output of demultiplexing from the job.
-When used in conjunction with `-iinclude_samples="sample1"`, this would effectively just run and output data for the given sample(s) as if the local app were just run from fastqs for a single sample.
+- When running in scatter / gather mode, demultiplexing via the local app must always be first performed (i.e it can't be started from previously demultiplexed data and reusing fastqs) To achieve the equivalent, `-iupload_demultiplex_output=false` may be specified to not upload the output of demultiplexing from the job.
+When used in conjunction with `-iinclude_samples="sample1"`, this would effectively just run and output data for the given sample(s) as if the local app were just run from fastqs for a single sample
+- Jobs are launched per sample parsed from the 'Pair_ID' column, this means if the samplesheet is formatted for running in paired analysis mode, the fastqs for all samples for the given pair ID will be used for the analysis

 ## This app was created by East Genomics GLH